gaopinghuang0/gaopinghuang0.github.io/_posts/2017-10-23-support-Rmarkdown.md

 ```
 Note that I updated the `inlineMath` as `[ ['$','$'] ]` and CDN url to `cndjs`.
 The config of url remains the same.

+Remember to set `use_math: true` in the front matter of any page that needs math equations.

 ## Set fig.path for different post
 See [Blogging About R Code with R Markdown, Knitr, and Jekyll](https://nicolewhite.github.io/2015/02/07/r-blogging-with-rmarkdown-knitr-jekyll.html) by Nicole White.